Create private posts & pages for team members

 - Create a page called ‘Staff Portal’.

-- Scroll down to restrict the page to ‘subscribers’.
+- Scroll down to the restrict content feature and restrict the page to ‘subscribers’.

 - Be sure to ‘publish’ your page.

-The page will not be visible to the general public, but when your staff (subscriber level users) login, they will be able to see this content.
+The page will not be visible to the general public, but when your staff login (subscriber level users), they will be able to see this content.

 Test your setup